Volunteer Roles & Responsibilities

 By the Numbers

 In an overburdened social welfare system, abused and neglected children often slip through the cracks.
-On average, a foster kid will remain in the system for 3 years.
+On average, a child in foster care will remain in the system for 2 years.
 According to the Pew Commission on Children in Foster Care:

 - 95% of kids with a CASA volunteer stay out of long-term foster care.